Stock availability

 Stock quantity not updating

-24 complaints were made about customers placing an order and afterwards being informed that the item was actually out of stock! – Although I didn’t have any involvement with regards to the stock system that was being used, I was able to create ways in which users could be made aware of stock shortages or items that were out of stock.
+24 complaints in the same 3 month period were made about customers placing an order and afterwards being informed that the item was actually out of stock! – Although I didn’t have any involvement with regards to the stock system that was being used, I was able to create ways in which users could be made aware of stock shortages or items that were out of stock.

 Doing this would therefore reduce the anger and frustration caused to the user when buying items that were never available to buy in the first place.